rgcgithub/regenie/docs/docs/options.md

 values.

 Samples listed in this file that are not in bgen/bed/pgen file are ignored.
-Genotyped samples that are not in this file are removed from the analysis.
+Genotyped samples that are not in this file are removed from the analysis as well as samples with missing values at any of the covariates included.

-No missing values are allowed.

 If `--step 2` is specified, then the covariate file should be the same as that used in Step 1.